vkruoso/codeforces-parser/README.md

 Alerts
 ------

 This tool is not 100% done.
 It will fail hard in case of errors.
-If the program outputs something different than the expected, is not creating the input/output files correctly or is taking too long to finish, just stop it and wun it again.
+If the program outputs something different than the expected, is not creating the input/output files correctly or is taking too long to finish, just stop it and run it again.

 It's not a problem to run the program more than one time.
 For example, if the input/output of a problem has been changed durring the contest, just run the tool again and it will be updated.
 But keep in mind that any code will not be overwriten.